IMF Projects India's GDP Growth at 7.2% for FY 2026-27

 The International Monetary Fund (IMF) has forecasted a robust 7.2% GDP growth rate for India in the fiscal year 2026-27.

-- Growth driven by domestic consumption and infrastructure spending.
+- Key growth drivers include strong domestic consumption and increased infrastructure spending.

 How This Topic is Tested in Competitive Exams